vacp2p/rfc/specs/waku/v2/waku-relay-security-analysis.md

 We classify anonymity into the following categories:

 #### Message Publisher Anonymity
 This propery indicates that no adversarial entity is able to link a published `Message` to its origin i.e., the peer.
-Note that this feature also implies the unlinkability of the publisher to its published topic ID, this is because  `Message` contains the topic id as well.
+Note that this feature also implies the unlinkability of the publisher to its published topic ID, this is because  `Message` contains the `topicIDs` as well.

 #### Topic Subscriber Anonymity
 This feature stands for the inability of any adversarial entity from linking a peer to its subscribed topic IDs.